Keftenk/ClassicBalanceDruid/README.md

 ### Q: Is it worth using a 5% Spell Hit set for trash?

 A: I think it is.
 We're already a poorly built class so we should be doing whatever possible to pump.
 Utilizing a trash DPS set is roughly a ~10% DPS increase from your previous standing parses.

+### Q: The spreadsheet values Spell Penetration at 0, why?

+A: If you look at the <b>Weights</b> tab and scroll to the right of the page you will see that Spell Penetration is actually weighted correctly.
+However, per the resistances data from above the value of the stat is nearly worthless.
+For this reason I deliberately forced the tool to calculate it with a value of 0.

 ### Q: Why is Spirit and MP5 not present in your calculation?